Offset scheduled search start times

 The offset time determined by the search scheduler remains constant on successive runs of the search.
 For example, if you set

-Searches offset by allow_skew always search over the time ranges that they are designed to search over.
-In other words, if a search that is supposed to run over the past 5 minutes every 5 minutes is supposed to run at 2:05pm but is offset such that it actually runs at 2:07pm, it will still search over 2:00:00pm to 2:04:59pm.
+Searches offset by allow_skew always run over their scheduled time ranges.
+For example, if a search that is scheduled to run over the past 5 minutes every 5 minutes is supposed to run at 2:05 p.m. but is offset such that it actually runs at 2:07 p.m., it will still search over 2:00:00 p.m. to 2:04:59 p.m.

 How the search schedule affects the potential schedule offset